stolostron/rhacm-docs/install/perform_scale.md

 You can use this information to help you plan your environment.

 **Important:** This data is based on the results from a lab environment at the time of testing.
-Your results might vary, depending on your environment, network throughput, and changes to the product.
+Your results might vary, depending on your environment, network speed, and changes to the product.

 ## Maximum number of managed clusters